Home » Brexit

-All of which conspired to force the hand of the Prime Minister to call an election to prove to EU negotiators that Britain is united and moving forward with Brexit, and to quell the small number of UK-based naysayers — both in the Houses of Parliament and on the street — who get far too much airtime on slow news days.
+All of whom conspired to convince the Prime Minister to call an election to prove to EU negotiators that Britain is united and moving forward with Brexit, and to quell the small number of UK-based naysayers in the Houses of Parliament and on the street — who get far too much airtime on slow news days.

 With a fresh mandate from voters on June 8th Prime Minister Theresa May’s negotiating hand should be dramatically strengthened, thereby allowing her to obtain the best Brexit deal for the UK.

-This Prime Minister has gotten stronger every month since taking the job and calling an election to silence the outliers and to strengthen her hand in the Brexit negotiations will determine Britain’s destiny for decades, and may turn out to be a stroke of genius.
+This Prime Minister has gotten stronger every month since being sworn into office, and calling an election to silence the outliers and to strengthen her hand in the Brexit negotiations that will determine Britain’s destiny for decades, may turn out to be a stroke of genius.

-Voting to tie one hand behind Theresa May’s back will only serve to weaken the United Kingdom.
+Voting to tie one hand behind Theresa May’s back at this point in time only serves to weaken the United Kingdom.
 Surely no true Briton would consider such a thing.

 READ: What Mandate for Theresa May?
 (Project Syndicate)